 The sprawling pebble beach which embraces water’s edge is a fun place to have a picnic, search for fossils and explore.
 The water is so shallow and clear that it’s at times hard to remember that you are not somewhere in the Caribbean.

-East of Point Petre you will find Little Bluff; a great little conservation park which offers amazing views from an 18-metre high bluff made entirely of limestone.
+East of Point Petre you will find Little Bluff; a great little conservation park that offers amazing views from an 18-meter high bluff made entirely of limestone.
 Also within Little Bluff is some great cycling, fishing, picnic areas and swimming.
 The waters are prime for a dip, but be aware that there are no lifeguards so be safe!

 This list serves as but a small sampling of the near-infinite list of things to do, taste and experience within South Eastern Ontario.
 To help you get started on planning your stay, our Explore Page offers several convenient search filters to help plot your course.